renuxteam/renuxos-src/README.md

 ## 🤝 How to Contribute

-This project is a personal journey, but it's also an open door for the community.
+This project is a personal journey, but also an open invitation for the community.

 > I'm not just building an OS; I'm building a vision for hacker freedom, architectural clarity, and accessibility in complexity.